SeaGL/organization/meetings/2020/20201130-retrospective-2.md

 #### Audio/Visual (Romeo)
 - We have basically no TeaGL Toasts.
 We have what we had before the conf + 2.
 I think that brings our total to 7? imho not enough for a promo
+    - it would be good to get some more toasts in, masks and other accessories OK
 - YouTube livestream recording exists - audio desync, choppy video sometimes, people cut off early, volunteers video/voice in the talk
 - BBB feed has microphones+individual webcam feeds+screen recording+slideshows.
 Also has in-between volunteer discussion that I can cut
 - BBB feeds are difficult to organized and have long terrible filenames
 - I know nothing about transcription
-- we gave $20 to Kevin Macleod?
+- we gave $20 to Kevin MacLeod?
+    - Adam gave this money personally
+    - SeaGL should give $20 officially
+    - link to policy?
 - I haven't decided a style for final rendering but I am thinking something similar to how DEFCON does it: https://www.youtube.com/watch?v=EzGwO5L9oq4
+- would be awesome to prioritize keynote
+- big thanks to a/v <3
+- should have internal doc that links to each videos
+- should link to "our" copies rather than the speaker versions

 ##### Bikeshed
 - [TODO] get blog post together about our 2019 a/v setup and other conferences we spoke to